 - A rubber dam will be inserted around the tooth to be treated in order to protect it from bacteria and saliva

 - An opening is made into the infected tooth that reaches the root canal system, and damaged pulp

 - The pulp is removed, and the root canal system is cleaned and enlarged

 - The canal will then be filled back in and sealed using a temporary or permanent filling

 The temporary filling is done to protect the tooth till the next dental visit.
 Sometimes, a metal or plastic rod is placed in the canal for structural support.
 Towards the end, a crown is placed over the tooth to restore its natural shape and appearance.

-After Root Canal Treatment – What to Expect
+After a Root Canal Treatment – What to Expect

 Your tooth may be sensitive for a few days after the root canal treatment.
-Edmonton’s Northgate Dental Centre Ltd. can provide you with instructions on how to properly brush, floss, and use mouthwash to ensure the success of the treatment.
+Edmonton’s Northgate Dental Centre Ltd. can provide you with instructions on how to brush properly, floss, and use mouthwash to ensure the treatment’s success.
 Furthermore, the sensitivity you feel after the procedure can be controlled with simple over-the-counter pain medications.
 Most patients can return to their usual activities the day after the treatment.
 With proper care, a root canal can last for a long time, protecting your tooth from further infection or extraction.
 Since the root canal is covered with a crown or filling, the treatment is not noticeable to others and therefore blends in with the rest of your smile.

 With proper care, the treated and restored tooth can last long.
 Here are a few tips to take care of your teeth after root canal treatment: